hideokamoto/chunk-process/README.md

     - `maxAttempts`: Maximum number of retry attempts
     - `backoff`: 'linear' or 'exponential' backoff strategy
     - `initialDelay`: Initial delay in milliseconds between retries (default: 100ms)
+    - `maxDelay`: Maximum delay in milliseconds for exponential backoff (default: 30000ms)
   - `continueOnError`: If true, errors are returned in results instead of throwing (default: false)
   - `flatten`: If true, returns a flat array instead of nested arrays (default: false)
   - `timeout`: Maximum time in milliseconds for each task to complete (default: no timeout)